-Albuquerque, New Mexico October 29, 2015
+Albuquerque, New Mexico October 21, 2016

-The following discussion and analysis provides an overview of the financial position and activities of UNM Sandoval Regional Medical Center as of and for the years ended June 30, 2015, 2014, and 2013.
+The following discussion and analysis provides an overview of the financial position and activities of UNM Sandoval Regional Medical Center (the Medical Center) as of and for the years ended June 30, 2016, 2015, and 2014.
 This discussion should be read in conjunction with the accompanying financial statements and notes.
 Management has prepared the basic financial statements and the related note disclosures along with this discussion and analysis.
 As such, the financial statements, notes, and this discussion are the responsibility of the Medical Center's management.